 Ever since the Sochi olympics started, and the world suddenly started discussing life in Russia, the coverage has been overwhelmingly negative and one-sided.
 The vast majority of these reports are probably true… but they still seem incredibly skewed.
 By reporting only on the most sensational stories of dysfunction from Sochi, they present a picture that completely misrepresents the reality of the country.

-As I think more about it, this is really a problem with the nature of today’s journalism & reporting.
+As I think more about it, this is really a problem with the nature of today’s journalism and reporting.
 With any complex topic, such as life in a certain country or culture, there are innumerable perspectives… many positive, and many negative.
-Each and everyone one of these perspectives can only seen and appreciated through certain stories & themes.
-And yet, whenever the media reports foreign news, it’s usually regarding negative news & developments.
+Each and everyone one of these perspectives can only seen and appreciated through certain stories and themes.
+And yet, whenever the media reports foreign news, it’s usually regarding negative news.
 Feel-good stories are usually a fraction of the shocking and attention grabbing coverage that dominates international news.

 Even worse, many come to actually find themselves enjoying this warped perception.
 They start to find a certain joy in convincing themselves that theirs is the only “normal” way of life, and they are incredibly lucky to have been blessed with it.
-That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence (depending on whom you ask).
+That others elsewhere are suffering through a life of savagery, misery or hedonistic decadence.
 They enjoy the zoo-like voyeurism of marveling at the most sensational aspects of other societies, while they themselves are secure in their own “normal” world.